Brian McAndrews

 Brian P. McAndrews is an American marketing and advertising executive, sports team owner who is a former chairman, chief executive officer and president of Pandora Media, Inc.

 Career

-McAndrews served as product manager of General Mills, Inc. from 1984 to 1989.
+McAndrews was a product manager of General Mills, Inc. from 1984 to 1989.

 In September 1999, McAndrews became the chief executive officer of Microsoft Advertising; in January 2000 he was named president.
-He also served as an executive officer of ABC Primetime Entertainment and as executive vice president and general manager of ABC Sports, Inc. He served as chief executive officer of aQuantive Inc., from 1999 to 2007 and served as its president.
+He also was an executive officer of ABC Primetime Entertainment and as executive vice president and general manager of ABC Sports, Inc. He was chief executive officer of aQuantive Inc., from 1999 to 2007 and was its president.
 In August 2007, McAndrews became the senior vice president of Advertiser & Publisher Solutions Group until December 2008.

 He was a venture partner and partner and managing director of Madrona Venture Group, LLC from September 2009 to August 2013.
 He was employed at ABC Television Network.
-He serves as the chairman at GrubHub Inc. and has been its director since August 8, 2013.
+He was the chairman at GrubHub Inc. and has been its director since August 2013.